oppia/oppia-android/Home.md

      3. Move to `opensource/oppia-android/`
      4. Run a script `bash scripts/setup.sh`

 This will create a folder `opensource/oppia-android-tools`.
+This will set up `ktlint` executable file which is used to validate Kotlin's file formatting when sending a pull request.

 ## Instructions for making a code change